 - Try to keep your regular appointments with your doctor so your progress can be checked.
 Bromocriptine can occasionally cause lung problems, particularly in people who take it over a long period of time.
 In order for your doctor to check for this, you may need to have lung function tests, blood tests and an X-ray from time to time if you are taking bromocriptine long-term.

 - If you are a woman (and taking bromocriptine for reasons other than trying for a baby) you may want to discuss suitable contraception with your doctor before taking bromocriptine.
 Hormonal forms of contraception (such as 'the pill') may not be suitable while you are taking bromocriptine.

 - Sometimes people taking bromocriptine can fall asleep suddenly with little or no warning of being tired beforehand.
-Until you know how you react, take extra care if you drive or operate machinery.
-If you do find yourself falling asleep suddenly, you should see your doctor as soon as possible for advice, and avoid driving or using tools and machines in the meantime.
+Until you know how you react, take extra care if you drive or if you operate machinery.
+If you do find yourself falling asleep suddenly, you should see your doctor as soon as possible for advice; avoid driving and avoid using tools and machines in the meantime.

 - Treatment with medicines like bromocriptine can sometimes cause problems with impulsive types of behaviour.
 If you notice any changes in your behaviour, such as an increased desire to gamble, binge eat, or spend excessively, or an increased sex drive, you must let your doctor know as soon as possible.

 - If you drink alcohol, ask your doctor for advice.
 Your doctor may advise you not to drink alcohol while you are taking bromocriptine.

 Can bromocriptine cause problems?